jhu-dvrk/dvrk-readthedocs/docs/pages/development/frames/arm.rst

 The base frames defined in the ``console.json`` are such that the MTM tips (grippers) are defined with respect to the stereo display.
-By default, we assume the stereo display is pointing down with a 60 degree angle from the horizontal.
-This is the orientation of the HRSV on the Standard (aka Classic) and S daVinci systems.
+By default, we assume the stereo display is pointing down with a 60-degree angle from the horizontal.
+This is the orientation of the HRSV on the Standard (aka Classic) and S da Vinci systems.
 If your display is mounted at a different angle, adjust your ``console.json`` accordingly.